 The Single Mom's Choice at Christmas

 But I also fully recognize that the holiday season can conjure feelings of regret or disappointment.
 Maybe the holidays serve as a reminder of a different time in your life or the hope of something that once was, but is no more.
 The Christmas season can bring both joy and pain.
 The laughter of children wrestling in the bedroom during their school break can also be peppered with tears of anger, as you reflect on a dad that isn’t there to hear it.
 I get it.
 I really do.
-I have had those same tears of joy and sorrow, anger and laughter.
+I have had those same tears of joy and sorrow, anger, and laughter.
 I have sat in the bedroom alone on Christmas day, hoping someone would invite me to lunch.
-I’ve also sat in the home of someone who did invite me, fighting back tears, because I felt so sorry for myself and my children that their family wasn’t my family.
+I’ve also sat in the home of someone who did invite me, fighting back tears because I felt so sorry for myself and my children that their family wasn’t my family.

 This time of year can also make me mad and sad, too.
-I’m sad that commercialism surrounding the Christmas season brings even more pressure to an already tight budget and a single mom whose doing all she can to make ends meet.
+I’m sad that commercialism surrounding the Christmas season brings even more pressure to an already tight budget and a single mom who’s doing all she can to make ends meet.
 I’m sad that children will be without their fathers on this day due to death or a relationship that failed.
 I’m angry that some will choose to ignore their children on this special day.
-I’m sad that I can’t physically hug every single one of you who feel this way.
+I’m sad that I can’t physically hug every single one of you who feels this way.
 But you and I have some choices to make this season.

 Will we allow the joy of the Christmas season (or Easter or Mother’s Day or Valentine’s Day or any other holiday for that matter) to be dictated by a past that didn’t shape up the way we planned?
-Will we allow Satan to lie to us and tell us no one cares or sees, that we are forgotten and abandoned?
+Will we allow Satan to lie to us and tell us no one cares or sees that we are forgotten and abandoned?
 Will we rehash the holidays of yesteryear, or will we determine to make new traditions with our family?
 Will we focus on lack or love?
 Will we choose to make today about the Savior of the world or the brokenness of the world?

 This season is the season to end all seasons.
 It is THE season!
 Christ was born that we may be set free.
-Christ was born that we may celebrate an eternity with the Lord.
+Christ was born that we may celebrate eternity with the Lord.
 Christ was born that we – those who would otherwise have no hope – may have hope.
 His birth is our fortress, our reason for living.
 Christmas isn’t about the number of presents under the tree, or whether you even have a tree.
 It isn’t even about sharing the day with a house full of guests.
-It’s about choosing to focus on the sacrifice our Heavenly Father made and the immense love He has for each one of us that compelled him to send Jesus.
+It’s about choosing to focus on the sacrifice our Heavenly Father made and the immense love He has for each one of us that compelled Him to send Jesus.
 Make today a celebration.

 That celebration could come in a thousand different ways.
 If you are spending the day away from your children, make it a point to reach out to a friend to visit with.
 Choose to go to the nursing home or homeless shelter to visit with those who may be lonely.
 Spend the day in bed watching old movies.
 Journal 10 things that God has done for you this year.
 List all your hopes and dreams for your children’s future.
 Go outside and get some fresh air!
 Bake some holiday goodies.
 Sing Christmas Carols with the kids.
 Be creative.
 You have the choice to make this Christmas season the most memorable one you’ve ever experienced.